 In Latex-America (America-Latex), the shapes of Latin America’s geography appear as a skin removed from the surface, as if it were a map without a basis.
 The perception of a cartography that seems to have been extracted from some unknown place or substrate, from a drawing that seems to have had its body subtracted and displaced.

-The work title makes a play of words with Latin America, Latinx, Latex-America (America-Latex).
 It is relevant to point out the material from which the work was made is mentioned in the title due to its relevance, both for the physical presence of latex in the piece and the historical relevance of Latin America’s raw material.

 Latex production inevitably refers to the history of the exploitation of this raw material in South America.